bytedeco/javacpp-presets/skia/README.md

  * https://github.com/mono/skia/blob/update-master/experimental/c-api-example/skia-c-example.c

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/SkiaCExample.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `SkiaCExample.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java
 ```